opnsense/docs/source/manual/nat.rst

 forwarding rules.
 For example, for a web server behind the firewall to be accessible, ports 80 and 443 need to be redirected to it.

+Port forwarding is also referred to as “Destination NAT” or “DNAT”.

 In OPNsense, port forwarding can be set up by navigating to **Firewall->NAT->Port Forward**.
 Here, you will see an overview of port forwarding rules.
 New rules can be added by clicking **Add** in the upper right corner.